mimamofficial1/Mrn-Store-tv/README.md

 - `VERIFY_MODE` : `True` Or `False` (Token Verification)
 - `WEBSITE_URL_MODE` : `True` Or `False` (Permanent Link By Website)
 - `WEBSITE_URL` : Your Redirect Website Url [Only If WEBSITE_URL_MODE Is True]
+- `STREAM_MODE` : `True` Or `False` (Fast Download / Watch Online buttons on delivered files)
 - `ADMINS` : It mean Admin/Owner Id For Broadcasting Message.
 - `LOG_CHANNEL` : Log channel id start with -100xxxxxx
 - `URL` : Your Server App Link With https:// and in last make sure one / is given.
+[Also Used For Fast Download / Watch Online Links]
 - `AUTO_DELETE` : Time In Minutes
 - `AUTO_DELETE_TIME` : Time In Seconds
 - `PYTHON_VERSION` : This Variable Is Only For Render, Value IS `3.10.8`